Eating Chestnuts

 Roast

-Roasted chestnuts are great to eat on their (try not to!), and can be added into dishes like stir fry, stew, salad, or pasta, or blitzed to make chestnut cream or soup.
+Roasted chestnuts are great to eat on their own (try not to!), and can be added into dishes like stir fry, stew, salad, or pasta, or blitzed to make chestnut cream or soup.

 1. Pre-heat an oven to 425-450° F.